null

 Examples of Enfleurage Extracts

-• Tuberose Oil (Polianthes tuberosa): Essential Oil.
+• Tuberose Essential Oil (Polianthes tuberosa): Essential oil.

-• Gardenia Oil (Gardenia jasminoides): Essential Oil.
+• Gardenia Essential Oil (Gardenia jasminoides): Essential oil.

 Further Reading and Resources